OUIsolutions/CWebStudio/README.md

 CWEB_START_MACRO(5001, main_sever);
 ~~~
+## CWEB_NO_STATIC
+when you pass the cweb no static, everything related to the static flag
+wont work

 ## CWEB_DEBUG FLAG
 with cweb debug Flag, it will print stages of aplications , like requests, and each stages